I’m still experimenting with my review style so some reviews might look quite different from others. Please bear with me here thank you 🙂

 Wished there were more tracks.
 However, they used the tracks very well in the drama.
 My favorite song in the album is Sunflower by Younha.
 You can listen to the full album here.

 Overall – 8.5/10

-If there’s anything I would change in this drama, it would be to end Hye Jung’s revenge earlier and focus on developing Ji Hong and her relationship further or together with the hospital staffs.
-While I understand there may be limitations to how much they can do, I feel that most drama miss out on what viewers want.
+If there’s anything I would change in this drama, it would be to end Hye Jung’s revenge earlier and focus on developing Ji Hong and her relationship further or together with the hospital staff.
+While I understand there may be limitations to how much they can do, I feel that most dramas miss out on what viewers want.
 “We want to know what comes after a happy ending” or “We want to see more of that happy ending” and so on.
 It doesn’t necessarily have to end with a romantic scene like a wedding or proposal but rather something that they would do as couples.
 Give us some slices of their lives as a couple and we’ll be very satisfied.

 That being said, if you can’t stand overly sappy drama, this isn’t for you.